 The cancer journey can affect the entire support system surrounding a patient.
 It is a journey for the whole family, especially children and spouses.
 Communication and education are crucial when rekindling physical relationships and ensuring that families knows the best way to support a patient during and after treatment.

-Kelley, who just completed a year-long cancer treatment, was navigated through her cancer journey in San Antonio by Stacey Schuler.
+Kelley, who completed a yearlong cancer treatment, was navigated through her cancer journey by one of our Sarah Cannon oncology-trained nurse navigators.